The Economics of Mining

 The more hashing (computing) power is added to the network, the greater its security and its overall resistance to attack.

-As the price of bitcoin rises, so does the hashrate, as more people are incentivized to miner bitcoin because the value of the blockchain rewards in USD terms is greater.
+As the price of bitcoin rises, so does the hashrate, as more people are incentivized to mine bitcoin because the value of the blockchain rewards in USD terms is greater.

 This increase in demand to mine bitcoin naturally leads to an increase in the difficulty adjustment such that it continues to take roughly the same amount of time, 10 minutes, to mine a new block.